 - a mix of cleared campsites in the forest and campsites on the beach sand.
 (Be sure to pitch your tent WELL above the high tide line.)

 There are also a few other places to camp on the West Coast Trail.
-You can camp anywhere along the trail; you don’ t have to camp in a designated campground.
+Legally, you can camp anywhere along the trail; you don’ t have to camp in a designated campground.
+However, there aren’t many good spots to camp outside of campgrounds as flat ground is hard to find.
 As well, there are two different paid places to camp on First Nations Reserves: Ditidaht Comfort Camping near Tsuquadra Point and cabins and tenting at Nitinaht Narrows.

 You can’t make reservations for any of the free campgrounds on the West Coast Trail – just show up and hope there is room.
 You also don’t have to file an itinerary with Parks Canada so you can change your mind on the fly if you come to a nice campground and want to stay awhile.